MS in Computer Science

 For a full list of approved courses, see the department website.

-All MS candidates must complete a master’s project.
-Projects are carried out with the approval and under the supervision of a faculty member.
+While not required, MS candidates may complete a master’s project or thesis.
+Projects are carried out with the approval of, and under the supervision of, a faculty member.
 A master’s project can be expanded into a master’s thesis, which requires two faculty readers.